Some posts contain compensated links. Please read this disclaimer for more info.

 In fact, Sunny Beach is one of the most popular Spring Break destinations in all of Europe.
 Sunny Beach attracts so many tourists because of the relatively low prices compared to more well-known destinations.

 Where To Stay In Sunny Beach

-It’s a nice enough resort that features one big sized pool that is big enough to do a lot of different activities in the water, as well as a smaller pool and hot tub to accompany the nicely designed front yard.
+It’s a friendly enough resort that features one big-sized pool that is big enough to do a lot of different activities in the water and a smaller pool and hot tub to accompany the nicely designed front yard.
 There is also a bar in the middle for those mid-day drinks.
-The hotel itself was nice enough with a few different dining areas and clean hotel rooms.
+The hotel itself was nice enough, with a few different dining areas and clean hotel rooms.

-If you are looking to fork out more money there are a few baller hotels such as the Royal Palace Helena Sands or the Хотел Дюн (Hotel Dune).
-If you want to visit on a budget you can also find some hostels to stay in.
+If you are looking to fork out more money, there are a few baller hotels such as the Royal Palace Helena Sands or the Хотел Дюн (Hotel Dune).
+If you want to visit on a budget, you can also find some hostels to stay in.

 In terms of Airbnb, there actually was very little availability when we in June 2019.
 This was probably because we left it so late to book – you can find some here.

 From Sofia, you can get to Sunny Beach in four different ways.
 Through train, bus, car or take a flight to Varna.
 The latter option would be the most pricey and longest because you would still have to figure out how you were getting to Sunny Beach from Varna.